 Choosing a videographer to film your wedding can be a stressful process.
 I’ve written a list of questions to ask your wedding videographer before booking to make it easier for you.
 I’ve divided the post into 4 types of questions: experience, stylistic, business, and delivery.

-The more familiar a videographer is with the efficiency and speed necessary to film a wedding, the better chance your film will be a success.
-Videographers who are only experienced filming non-wedding videos will rarely be able to handle the fast pace of a wedding.
+The more familiar a photographer or videographer is with the efficiency and speed necessary to capture a wedding, the better chance your film will be a success.
+Videographers who only film non-wedding videos will rarely be able to handle the fast pace of a wedding.
 It can take quite a few before they get good at them.

 This is one of the more important questions to ask your wedding videographer.
 A videographer could have a lot of experience with western weddings, but that won’t equip them with the knowledge of yours.
 Hindu, Jewish, and other culturally specific weddings require an understanding of style and sensibility to the customs and traditions.